akialbz/Kagami/README.md

 # Kagami Library

-The Kagami library is a Python package to **reinvent the wheel** and make my life easier.
-It's neither designed as user friendly nor for the purpose for others to use.
+The Kagami library is a Python package to **reinvent the wheel** and make some developments easier.
+It's neither designed as user-friendly nor for the purpose for a broad public to use.
 It may include documents in the future.
 But nothing under plan yet.
-Think twice before you touch it.
+Think twice before using it in your project.

+The Kagami library is under rapid development.
+Compatible between the major releases are not guaranteed.
+Be careful about the version required.

-The Kagami library supports Python 2.7 and will soon be compatible with Python 3.7.
+The Kagami library supports Python 2.7 and will soon be compatible with Python 3.
 The Kagami library is distributed under the GNU Lesser General Public License v3.0.

 ## Dependencies

-Kagami requires (recommend version):
+Kagami requires:

 - Python (>= 2.7.14)
-- NumPy (>= 1.15.2)
 - Pytables (>= 3.4.4)
 - requests (>= 2.20.1)
 - bidict (>= 0.17.5)